andreidobrinski/a-tour-of-web-capabilities-fm-course/notes.md

 - access within 5-10cm
 - limited only to NDEF spec, simplest protocol we have for NFC
 - low level operations are not possible

+## OS Integration

+- usually works with web PWAs
+  Why don't we see more PWAs?
+- it's a business decision.
+Maybe it's better for the business if a customer uses the native app instead of the PWA
+- Apple invented the PWA before they invented the App Store.
+Chrome cloned and improved it.
+Apple didn't promote PWAs a lot and were lagging on implementing APIs for PWAs
+- users don't always know that you can install an app from the browser

+Managing windows

+- window.moveTo, .rezizeTo, .open works for PWAs but not for browser versions

+Multi screen windows placement API

+- window.getScreenDetails()

+Windows controls overlay

+- display_override: window-controls-overlay
+- inside the manifest file

+File Handler

+- in the web app manifest, needs setup
+- launchQueue.setConsumer in the JS

+Electron app vs PWA pros cons

+- PWA is limited to only browser APIs.
+Electron has access to native features
+- Electron wont update chrome engines automatically, you need to recompile and the user needs to redownload
+- PWA allows for silent updates

+URL protocol handler

+- lets you subscribe to one of the protocols